Canimals: Development

-The show's creation began in 2006.
+The character's creation began in 2006.
+At the this time, the characters were visually different and lacked arms.

-Aardman, BRB International and Vooz Club collaborated on the show.
+Aardman, BRB International and VoozClub co-produced the show.

-The voice acting was done by Aardman, while the modeling, animation, and sound processing were handled by Vooz Club and BRB International.
+The voice acting was done by Aardman, while the modeling, animation, and sound processing were handled by VoozClub and BRB International.

 Licensing

-BRB International manages all the series’ rights on the Iberian Peninsula.
+BRB International manages all the series' rights on the Iberian Peninsula.

 The series was picked up by Netflix in November 2015, and the entire series was available until June 2019 when it was pulled.

-Canal+ managed the series rights In France where it aired on TeleTOON+.
+Canal+ managed the series rights In France where it aired on TéléTOON+.

 Reception

 Viewership

 In South Korea, Canimals was first broadcast on EBS in 2011, and it received a high viewership rating and was well-received throughout the country.

 In the United Kingdom, Canimals was a Ratings success.
-The show achieved a peak viewership of around 153,800 viewers on Feb 4th, 2013 during the after school block.
+The show achieved a peak viewership of around 153,800 viewers on February 4, 2013 during the after school block.
 The Show quickly became one of CITV's flagship shows, delivering the second highest average audience viewing figures against competitors in the afternoons.
 Canimals also delivered the highest average audience viewing figures against competitors in the mornings.

-Merchandise

-Toys

-For all of Europe, the Japanese toy company Tomy released their Canimals Toys range, which included plushes, toy figures, electronics, arts and crafts, and capsule toys.

-Academy Plastic Model Co.,Ltd, A Korean plastic model, chemical, and toy company, Released their line of canimals toys in 2015.
-Their Line Included Vinyl Figures and Plastic Kits.

-Other

-Samsonite, a luggage manufacturer and retailer released their line of Canimals travel luggage in 2012.

-Websites

-UK website

-On July 7, 2012, the show's website officially launched.
-Aardman was tasked with creating a website for the series, and the site included clips, games, and downloads.
-In 2019, the website was shut down.

-Apps

-Mobile apps

-Between February 1, 2011 and January 18, 2012, Canimals had a slew of mobile apps launched.

-By April 19, 2013, the Apps Together had received about 3,800,000 downloads.

-These apps (with the exception of Canimals Golf.) were taken down at an unspecified time.

-Games

-Flash games

-Flash games were available for fans to play on the Canimals website.

-Since the website was shut down in 2019, these games are no longer playable.

-Facebook games

-Cantasia

-Cantasia was a game on the popular social media website Facebook.
-The game was released sometime in November 2012.
-The game was developed by online game developer, Playplus.
-The game put players into the world of canimals and let them create their own Cantasia World.
-The Game initially Featured one minigame, Canimals Match 3, which was later released as a standout app later that December exclusively on Samsung mobile devices.